awsdocs/amazon-ecs-developer-guide/doc_source/task-lifecycle.md

 This is a transition state where Amazon ECS is waiting on the container agent to take further action\.

 ACTIVATING
 Amazon ECS has to perform additional steps after the task is launched but before the task can transition to the `RUNNING` state\.
 For example, for tasks that have service discovery configured, the service discovery resources must be created\.
+For tasks that are part of a service that is configured to use multiple Elastic Load Balancing target groups, the target group registration occurs during this state\.

 RUNNING
 The task is successfully running\.

 DEACTIVATING
 Amazon ECS has to perform additional steps before the task is stopped\.
+For example, for tasks that are part of a service that is configured to use multiple Elastic Load Balancing target groups, the target group deregistration occurs during this state\.

 STOPPING
 This is a transition state where Amazon ECS is waiting on the container agent to take further action\.